The Boat Race: Origin

 The tradition was started in 1829 by Charles Merivale, a student at St John's College, Cambridge, and his Old Harrovian school friend Charles Wordsworth who was studying at Christ Church, Oxford.
-The University of Cambridge challenged the University of Oxford to a race at Henley-on-Thames but lost easily.
+The University of Cambridge challenged the University of Oxford to a race at Henley-on-Thames but Oxford won easily.
 Oxford raced in dark blue because five members of the crew, including the stroke, were from Christ Church, then Head of the River, whose colours were dark blue.

 The second race was in 1836, with the venue moved to a course from Westminster to Putney.
 Over the next two years, there was disagreement over where the race should be held, with Oxford preferring Henley and Cambridge preferring London.
 Following the official formation of the Oxford University Boat Club, racing between the two universities resumed in 1839 on the Tideway and the tradition continues to the present day, with the loser challenging the winner to a rematch annually.

-Since 1856, the race has been held every year, except for the years 1915 to 1919 due to World War I, 1940 to 1945, due to World War II, and in 2020 due to the COVID-19 pandemic.
+Since 1856, the race has been held every year, except for the years 1915 to 1919 due to World War I, 1940 to 1945, due to World War II, and in 2020 due to COVID-19 pandemic policy.